beyarkay/masters-thesis/src/05_results.md

 The 50-class HMMs with tied covariance matrices performed well, with a median
 $F_1$-score of 0.952 and a maximum of 0.968.
-The other covariance types performed poorly, and the full covariance matrix HMMs have a very large variance in their $F_1$-score.
+The other covariance types performed poorly, and the full covariance matrix HMMs having a very large variance in their $F_1$-score.
 The spherical covariance matrix HMMs performed better than the diagonal covariance matrix HMMs (this is also the case for the 5-class HMMs).